lavanet/lava/x/subscription/README.md

 This document specifies the subscription module of Lava Protocol.

 The subscription module is responsible for managing Lava's consumer subscription.
-When a consumer wants to use Lava, they need to purchase a subscription.
+To use Lava, consumers must purchase a subscription.
-The subscription is monthly - meaning - it starts in the next block after it was bought, and ends 1 month later.
+The subscription operates on a monthly basis, starting from the next block after purchase and ending one month later.
-If the user has bought more than 1 month, the subscription will reset at the end of each month until it expires.
+If a user purchases a subscription for more than one month, it will reset at the end of each month until its expiration.
 When a subscription is reset, the monthly left CUs is set to the plan's monthly CU.

 A subscription can be renewed, manually or automatically.